 Nothing makes or breaks the interior of a house as much as the lighting.
 The most carefully arranged and beautifully appointed interior can fall flat if it is poorly illuminated.

 When considering lighting for their home, most people think in terms of fixtures; they want unobtrusive high hats, a beautiful chandelier or fabulous looking floor and table lamps.
 However, before you start picking fixtures, the best way to start a lighting plan for your home is to think conceptually about what you want the light to do.
 Basically, there are three types of lighting to consider: ambient, task, and accent.
 Ambient lighting is the general illumination in any space: it creates the general atmosphere , task lighting is just that – reading, cooking, shaving – these tasks require specific illumination, and accent lighting is the icing on the cake – it is used to highlight a focal point (in the case of a crystal chandelier it might be the focal point) or to create drama as in lighting a beautiful stone fireplace.
+No matter the style of lighting fixtures you choose, it is important that they are installed by a professional electrical services contractor to avoid accidents and get the best results.
+And if you’re in Wisconsin, then you might want to hire an expert in electrical repair in Green Bay, WI.

 Let’s consider the light in a master bedroom over the course of a day.
 How do you like to wake up?
 Some of my clients swear by blackout shades on their windows and I do provide them if people insist, but as far as I’m concerned, I’d never have them myself – nothing deadens a space more than cutting off all the natural light from the windows.
 Current research suggests that our bodies respond best by awaking to a gradually increasing light level such as occurs naturally with the sunrise.
 In winter, those of us who work for a living don’t have the luxury of waiting for the sunrise to awake but if you find that a rudely ringing alarm clock is too much of a shock to the system – there are “light clocks” available that emit stronger and stronger light to waken the sleeper more gently.
 For the truly sensitive wake-up call, how about this: There is a new prototype for bedding that starts to glow in the early morning hours so the sleeper is literally bathed in ever increasing light!
 (Maybe levitation is an option too…)